janelia-flyem/dvid/README.md

     % dvid node c7 mygrayscale load 100,100,2600 "/path/to/sample/*.png"

 Once again, replace the "c7" with a UUID string for your repo.
 Note that you have to specify the full path to the PNG images.
-If you started the DVID server using the "-debug" option, you'll see a series of messages from the server on reading each image and storing it into the datastore.
+If you started the DVID server using the "-verbose" option, you'll see a series of messages from the server on reading each image and storing it into the datastore.
 This command loads all image filenames in alphanumeric order.
 Since we specified "xy" (and could have used the multidimensional specification "0,1"), each succeeding image is loaded with an offset